The Dancing Did: And Did Those Feet

 The band's only album, And Did Those Feet, was released in November 1982, through record label Kamera.
 It gave the band their only chart success, reaching number 25 in the UK Independent Chart.
 After being unavailable for many years, it was reissued in 2007 by Cherry Red, with bonus live tracks and B-sides.
-In 2011 the New Musical Express ranked And Did Those Feet at #44 on their list 100 Greatest Albums You've Never Heard.
+In 2011 the New Musical Express ranked And Did Those Feet at #44 on their list of "100 Greatest Albums You've Never Heard".